neungkl/instant-grader/README.md

 ## Build

 For own customization.
-Here how to build the instant grader;
+Here how to build the instant grader

 ```sh
 $ make build